nsrr/sandd-documentation/pages/README.md

 ## Access and usage restrictions

-The Alcohol, Sleep and Circadian Rhythms in Young Humans Study (Sleep and Development Study) dataset is only available for non-commercial use.
+The SandD dataset is only available for non-commercial use.

 ## Citation and acknowledgement